mw572/PracticalMachineLearning/writeup.md

 Detection Prevalence   0.2845   0.1935   0.1743   0.1638   0.1839
 Balanced Accuracy      0.9972   0.9958   0.9920   0.9940   0.9991
 ````
+It appears the final model was relatively successful in predicting the Classes of the data, with few incorrect

 We next look at the model's accuracy and out of sample error
 ```r